-With all this in mind, we believe there are 5 key areas that can affect Google’s broad perception of E-A-T in your website.
+With all this in mind, we believe there are 5 key areas that can affect Google’s broad perception of E-E-A-T in your Shopify website.

-The content you publish on your website will directly affect your search engine rankings.
+The content you publish on your ecommerce site will directly affect your search engine rankings.
 Google’s natural language processing capabilities are so advanced they can easily weed out low-value, spammy content.
 They can also recognise and reward rich, expert content that their algorithms can see provides genuine value to visitors.